zeynelacikgoez/FrameText-Extractor/README.md

-# VidOCR Optimizer
+# FrameText Extractor

-VidOCR Optimizer is an open-source tool for optimized text extraction (OCR) from videos.
+FrameText Extractor is an open-source tool for optimized text extraction (OCR) from videos.
 It combines OpenCV, Pillow, and Tesseract to extract text from individual video frames, using multithreading to improve processing performance.

 ## Features